xrdocs/ncs5500/_tutorials/bfd-architecture-on-ncs5500-and-ncs500.md

 ![Screenshot 2021-04-26 at 4.30.35 PM.png]({{site.baseurl}}/images/Screenshot 2021-04-26 at 4.30.35 PM.png)

-- OAM Engine will generate the BFD packet with complete BFD payload, L3 partial header and UDP header
+- OAMP Engine will generate the BFD packet with complete BFD payload, L3 partial header and UDP header
 - This packet is then injected into the IRPP for further processing.
 - IRPP and ITPP will send the packet to the ETPP.
 - In ETPP and ERPP the complete L3 header is populated and L2 header is also added to the packet
 - Packet is then sent out accordingly from the network interface.

+Note:
+OAMP Engine has various blocks which are internal and cannot be published.
+We have used a single block for simplication {: .notice--info}

 ## BFD Feature Support